 Cadburie Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
-The various spellings include Cadbury, Cabbury, Cadbery, Cadberry, Cadburie, Cadebury and many more.
+The various spellings include Cadbury, Cabbury, Cadbery, CadBerry, Cadburie, Cadebury and many more.

 Early Notables of the Cadburie family (pre 1700)